 One of the limitations of the internal quality measures is that they often use the same information both in discovering and in evaluating the clusters.
-Recall from Section 2, that some clustering algorithms produce clustering results by optimizing various clustering criterion functions.
-Now, if the same criterion functions were used as the internal quality measure, then the overall clustering assessment process does nothing more than assessing how effective the clustering algorithms was in optimizing the particular criterion function, and provides no independent confirmation about the degree to which the clusters are meaningful.
+Recall from Heading 2. that some clustering algorithms produce clustering results by optimizing various clustering criterion functions.
+If the same criterion functions were used as the internal quality measure, then the overall clustering assessment process does nothing more than assessing how effective the clustering algorithms was in optimizing the particular criterion function, and provides no independent confirmation about the degree to which the clusters are meaningful.

-An alternative way for validating the clustering results is to see how stable they are when adding noise to the data, or sub-sampling it [1].
-This approach performs a sequence of sub-samplings of the dataset and uses the same clustering procedure to produce clustering solutions for various sub-samples.
+An alternative way for validating the clustering results is to see how stable they are when adding noise to the data, or subsampling it (66).
+This approach performs a sequence of subsamplings of the dataset and uses the same clustering procedure to produce clustering solutions for various Operator: SV Date: 6/05 Revision: 1st Pass subsamples.
 These various clustering results are then compared to see the degree to which they agree.
-The stable clustering solution should be the one that gives similar clustering results across the different sub-samples.
-This approach can also be easily used to determine the correct number of clusters in hierarchical clusterings solutions.
+The stable clustering solution should be the one that gives similar clustering results across the different subsamples.
+This approach can also be easily used to determine the correct number of clusters in hierarchical clustering solutions.
 The stability test of clustering is performed at each level of the hierarchical tree, and the number of clusters k will be the largest k value that still can produce stable clustering results.

-Finally, a recent approach, with applications to clustering gene expression datasets, assesses the clustering results of gene expression data by looking at the predictive power for one experimental condition from the clustering results based on the other experimental conditions [75].
+Finally, a recent approach, with applications to clustering gene expression datasets, assesses the clustering results of gene expression data by looking at the predictive power for one experimental condition from the clustering results based on the other experimental conditions (67).
 The key idea behind this approach is that if one condition is left out, then the clusters generated from the remaining conditions should exhibit lower variation in the left-out condition than randomly formed clusters.
-Yeung et al. [75] defined the figure of merit

-(FOM) to be the summation of intra-cluster variance for each one of the clustering instances in which one of the conditions was not used during cluster (i.e., left-out condition).
+Yeung et al. (67) defined the figure of merit (FOM) to be the summation of intracluster variance for each one of the clustering instances in which one of the conditions was not used during cluster (i.e., left-out condition).
 Among the various clustering solutions, they prefer the one that exhibits the least variation, and their experiments showed that in the context of clustering gene expression data, this method works quite well.
 The limitation of this approach is that it is not applicable to dataset in which all the attributes are independent.
-Moreover, this approach is only applicable to low dimensional datasets, since computing the intra-cluster variance for each dimension is quite expensive when the number of dimensions is very large.
+Moreover, this approach is only applicable to low dimensional datasets, as computing the intracluster variance for each dimension is quite expensive when the number of dimensions is very large.

-5 Case Study: Clustering Gene Expression Data
+5. Case Study: Clustering Gene Expression Data

-Recently developed methods for monitoring genome-wide mRNA expression changes such as oligonucleotide chips [24], and cDNA microarrays [62], are especially powerful as they allow us to quickly and inexpensively monitor the expression levels of a large number of genes at different time points, for different conditions, tissues, and organisms.
+Recently developed methods for monitoring genomewide mRNA expression changes such as oligonucleotide chips (68) and cDNA microarrays (69), are especially powerful as they allow us to quickly and inexpensively monitor the expression levels of a large number of genes at different time points, for different conditions, tissues, and organisms.
 Knowing when and under what conditions a gene or a set of genes is expressed often provides strong clues as to their biological role and function.